absu5530/langidentification/README.md

 Although built using fastText, these models **are not comparable** to the official [fastText models](https://fasttext.cc/docs/en/language-identification.html), which are built on more data than the Tatoeba dataset.
-They are however capable of identifying romanized South Asian language and Arabic (`ar`) text with the suffix `-rom`.
+These models are however capable of identifying romanized South Asian language and Arabic (`ar`) text with the suffix `-rom`.

 ## Model Performance